-1.3.184 show sysroot, show solib-absolute-prefix
+2.3.184 show sysroot

 Displays the system root directory in use by the debugger when searching for shared library symbols.
-You can use the set sysroot command to specify a system root directory on the host workstation.
+You can use the set system command to specify a system root directory on the host workstation.

 The debugger uses this directory to search for a copy of the debug versions of target shared libraries.
 The system root on the host workstation must contain an exact representation of the libraries on the target root filesystem.